 Ever dreamt of working in cinematography?
 Culver City is the center of motion picture and television production industry, so take your pick, you cinema geeks!
 Several major corporations are headquartered in Culver City, all of which are media companies: Sony Pictures Entertainment, National Public Radio West, and the NFL Network studio, not to mention the giant of Metro-Goldwyn-Mayer Studios.
 For something different, consider hotel business with the local landmark Culver Hotel, or a range of retail opportunities at Westfield Culver City shopping mall or the Helms Bakery District.

-Keeping in mind that the employment rate changed by 2% recently, there must be a strong understanding of industries people of Culver City, CA work in.
-The most common industries are Professional, Scientific, Tech Services, Educational Services and Healthcare & Social Assistance.
-Please note that not all the residents of Culver City, CA work in the area and may be employed outside of the city.
-Our data is tagged to their residential address, not the work address.
+Keeping in mind that the employment rate changed by 0% recently, there must be a strong understanding of industries people of Culver City, CA work in.
+The highest paid industries are Utilities, Manufacturing, Public Administration, Finance & Insurance and Professional, Scientific, Technical Services.

 High incomes and good education are not rare for Culver City, California.
 What’s more important, there’s a real diversity in the area.
 The absolute majority of the white population is not the case of Culver City; instead, strong Hispanic, Asian, and African American communities are present.
 The area’s unbelievably family-friendly, with lots of families and kids around.
 The rest is just a bunch of people in light shirts and sunglasses, relaxing with late afternoon cocktails on their pooled backyards.

-According to latest census, Culver City, CA is a home for 50% white residents.
-The second common group is latino with 24% residents.
-The list of the most common racial or ethnic groups is closed by asian with 16% residents.
+According to latest census, Culver City, CA is a home for 62% white residents.
+The second common group is asian with 16% residents.
+The list of the most common racial or ethnic groups is closed by black with 8% residents.

-Past year Culver City, CA universities awarded around 1,110 degrees.
-Statistics show that the population of students in Culver City, CA include 91 male students and 279 female students.
-Culver City, CA offers private and public tuition with a median cost of $20,370 for private four-year colleges and $0 for in-state public four-year colleges.
+Past year Culver City, CA universities awarded around 1,471,200 degrees.
+Statistics show that the population of students in Culver City, CA includes 735,600 female students and 735,600 male students.
+Culver City, CA offers private and public tuition with a median cost of $20,370 for private four-year colleges and $n/a for in-state public four-year colleges.
 The largest university of this city is the Antioch University-Los Angeles with the majority of graduates.
-The Yo San University of Traditional Chinese Medicine and n/a hold the second and the third place respectively.
-The share of the public colleges in Culver City, CA is n/a% and 100% go to the private colleges.
+The share of the public colleges in Culver City, CA is n/a and 100 go to the private colleges.

 Despite the years of being in solely moviemaking business, Culver City developed into an incredibly rich cultural hub.
 Downtown Culver City and the Culver City Arts District are the two destinations you cannot miss: both of them walkable in and out, both boom with inventive dining scene, and you won’t lack unique museum experiences that’ll take you to a whole new level of understanding art.
 For those who like their food fast but neat, visit Father’s Office for some specialty burgers and local craft beer.

-The workers of Culver City, CA traveled to their offices around 24.16 minutes lately and drove alone to get there.
+Citizens of Culver City, CA travel to their offices around 25 minutes lately and drove alone to get there.
 The rest of the residents carpooled and worked at home.